GRAINS-Corn bounces from one-month low, wheat and soy drift lower

 Traders were monitoring export flows from Argentina, a major supplier of soymeal and corn, amid continuing strike actions by port workers.

-(Additional reporting by Gus Trompiz in Paris and Colin Packham in Canberra; Editing by David Clarke and Steve Orlofsky)
+(Additional reporting by Gus Trompiz in Paris and Colin Packham in Canberra; Editing by David Clarke, Steve Orlofsky and Cynthia Osterman)

 ((karl.plume@thomsonreuters.com; +1 313 484 5285; Reuters Messaging: karl.plume.thomsonreuters.com@reuters.net))